jean343/RPI-GPU-rdpClient/README.md

 ```

 ### Known issues and limitations ###
+- There is no audio
 - There is no authentication, use only in a local LAN or under a VPN.
 - Optimized to use a graphic card running CUDA on the windows machine.
 Works without an encoder, but it is slower.
 - Uses ```GetDC``` and ```BitBlt``` to capture the screen, it works well on Win 7 and 8, but it is slow on XP.
-  - It does not work for full screen games using DirectX
+  - It does not work for full screen games using DirectX or OpenGL
   - It could be improved by adding the hook from https://github.com/spazzarama/Direct3DHook
   - It could be improved by using Win 8 ```DuplicateOutput``` WDDM 1.2